JtljtlstlSTL/QTproject-BankSystem/README.md

 - Make sure the project uses **Qt Widgets** module.
 - Test the application after building to ensure all GUI components work correctly.
 - Compatible with Qt 5.12.10; may need adjustments for newer versions.
+- The data in this code is stored in txt format, and the data inventory I wrote with SQL will report an error www, so you can use SQL.

 ---